Building Lats Is Complicated?

 Fortunately, working the lats well is actually quite simple.

 For great lats, focus on at least a few sets weekly of both a vertical and a horizontal pull.
-Have enough range of motion.
-Get stronger efficiently using typical bodybuilding rep counts (6-12).
+Use enough range of motion.
+Get stronger via typical bodybuilding rep counts (6-12).

 You now have a complete program toward fuller lats, though the details that follow are essential…